Get started

 Disable Mullvad on a device

-You need to be an Owner, Admin, or Network admin of a tailnet in order to disable Mullvad Exit Nodes on a device.
+You must be an Owner, Admin, or Network admin of a tailnet to disable Mullvad Exit Nodes on a device.

 1. Open the General page of the admin console.

-2. Go to the Mullvad VPN section and click Configure.
+2. Go to the Mullvad VPN section and select Configure.

-3. Click Remove next to the device you want to remove, then click Save.
+3. Select Remove next to the device you want to remove, then select Save.

 Important DNS considerations

 This section currently applies to Tailscale clients v1.48.1 and v1.48.2.
-Future versions of Tailscale may not require special configuration.
+Future versions of Tailscale might not require additional configuration.

-Mullvad Exit Nodes with Tailscale 1.48.1 or 1.48.2 use your current DNS configuration.
-If you do not have one of the following settings configured, you may lose access to DNS — effectively losing internet access.
+Mullvad exit nodes with Tailscale 1.48.1 or 1.48.2 use your current DNS configuration.
+If you do not have one of the following settings configured, you might lose access to DNS (effectively losing internet access).

-Selecting Override local DNS will cause Tailscale to configure all clients to use the selected DNS server for all DNS queries while Tailscale is connected, even if you are not using an exit node.
-Particularly, when used with the Mullvad Public DNS nameservers, this will ensure that all DNS is routed through Mullvad, and will provide a green check for DNS leaks on mullvad.net/check.
+Selecting Override local DNS causes Tailscale to configure all clients to use the selected DNS server for all DNS queries while Tailscale is connected, even if you are not using an exit node.
+When used with the Mullvad Public DNS nameservers, this ensures all DNS routes through Mullvad and provides a green check for DNS leaks on mullvad.net/check.

-Using the Allow Local Network Access option in your client settings will allow DNS leaks to occur, but also ensures that local DNS names such as a local printer name, or a local NAS server name will continue to work.
+Using the Allow Local Network Access option in your client settings allows DNS leaks to occur but also ensures that local DNS names, such as a local printer name or a local NAS server name, continue to work.

 Remove the Mullvad add-on

-You need to be an Owner, Admin, or Billing admin of a tailnet in order to remove the Mullvad add-on.
+You must be an Owner, Admin, or Billing admin of a tailnet to remove the Mullvad add-on.

 1. Open the Settings page of the admin console, and go to the Billing section.